yachentw/yachentw.github.io/projects.md

 ---

 # Research Projects
+- PI, "Development of a System for Analyzing Dynamics of Crowd and Vehicles in AVIoT", MOST, Taiwan, 2021.08 - current
-- PI, "Development of an Intelligent Robot for Social Interaction Analysis and Assistance by Integrating Multisensory Observations in IoT", MOST, Taiwan, 2018.06 - 2021.05
+- PI, "Development of an Intelligent Robot for Social Interaction Analysis and Assistance by Integrating Multisensory Observations in IoT", MOST, Taiwan, 2018.06 - 2021.09
 - Co-PI, "Development of Advanced Technologies for Streaming Media Processing and Analytics and their Applications in ITS and Healthcare", MOST, Taiwan, 2017.02 - 2018.07.